top of page

 All donations we receive go into our general operating fund, which is used to fund all of the expenses outlined in our budget.
 For this reason, rather than thinking about one specific outcome that an additional donation would fund, we think it’s more accurate to think of a small donation as funding a corresponding percent of our annual budget and all the outcomes we intend to achieve with it.

-It might also be helpful to think about a marginal donation as funding a certain amount of fishes helped in expectation, as per the overall cost effectiveness of the organization.
-So for instance, a $50 donation to FWI in expectation improves the lives of roughly about 50 fishes.
+It might also be helpful to think about a marginal donation as funding a certain amount of fishes helped in expectation, as per the overall cost-effectiveness of the organization.
+So for instance, a $50 donation to FWI in expectation improves the lives of ~50 fishes.

 Who else has supported FWI?

-As of April 2024, FWI has been the recipient of six grants from the Effective Altruism Funds.
+As of November 2024, FWI has been the recipient of six grants from the Effective Altruism Funds.
 In September 2022, FWI was awarded a $250,000 two-year grant from Open Philanthropy.
-We were also especially honored to be the recipient of part of the $1 million Berggruen Prize that ethicist Peter Singer received and subsequently gave away; Singer’s ideas inspired FWI’s work perhaps more than those of any other individual.
-Additionally, FWI is proud to be recommended by Animal Charity Evaluators and FarmKind.
+We were also especially honored to be the recipient of part of the $1 million Berggruen Prize that ethicist Peter Singer received and subsequently gave away; Singer’s ideas inspired FWI’s work perhaps more than anyone else’s.
+Additionally, FWI is proud to be recommended by FarmKind.

-We are also honored to have been the recipient of individual donations from over 300 individual people to date.
+We are also honored to have been the recipient of donations from over 450 individual people to date.

 What are the best arguments for donating to FWI?